tomas-fryza/avr-course/Labs/01-tools/README.md

 ### Version: Windows and Atmel Studio 7

-Follow any online tutorial, such as [this](https://unboxing-tomorrow.com/programming-atmel-microcontrollers-with-atmel-studio-7/), create a new project for ATmega328P within `01-tools` working folder and copy/paste [blink example code](../../Examples/blink/main.c) to your `main.c` source file.
+Follow any online tutorial, such as [this](https://unboxing-tomorrow.com/programming-atmel-microcontrollers-with-atmel-studio-7/), create a new GCC C Executable Project for ATmega328P within `01-tools` working folder and copy/paste [blink example code](../../Examples/blink/main.c) to your `main.c` source file.
 Examine all lines of source code.
 What is the meaning of individual commands?

 Compile the project.